 Age, sex, ticket class, boarding place and if our passenger was traveling alone or accompanied.

-Here I share the code and the database of the passengers in case you want to use it. link
+Here I share the code and the database of the passengers in case you want to use it. article

 Ethical data of the Sinking.